 - Step 2 – Once you have completed your continuing education, you and your broker-in-charge will need to complete Form 2.08 on the NC Real Estate Commission website.
 This form allows you to reactivate your license and your license is considered active at the point the form has been either mailed or delivered to the Commission.
 The Real Estate Commission will send you a Notice of License Record Change confirming that this form has been received and that your license has been placed on Active Status.
 If you haven’t received the notice of change by 30 calendar days after the date entered on form 2.08, the NCREC states, “you must immediately cease any further activity for which a real estate license is required until the Notice of License Record Change has been received.

 Special Note for BICS and BIC Eligible: You will lose your BIC eligibility due to the CE deficiency.
 Make sure you complete the first two steps above, then complete steps 3 and 4 below.

 - Step 3 – Complete the Commission’s 12-hour Broker-in-Charge Course

 - Step 4 – File the BIC Declaration form (REC 2.04)

 As mentioned previously, it is best for you to call the Commission at 919-875-3700 so that they can look up your individual license record and tell you exactly what your license status is and the requirements to remove your deficiency.

 I hope this information is beneficial.
-We are here to help you with your NC real estate continuing education; our NC real estate online video-based continuing education electives are up and running (effective July 1).
+We are here to help you with your NC real estate continuing education; our online NC real estate continuing education classes are available July 1.